fjp/fjp.github.io/_posts/self-driving/2018-01-08-path-planning.md

 use_math: true
 toc: true
 # toc_label: "Unscented Kalman Filter"
-image:
+header:
-  feature: /assets/posts/2017-12-07-model-predictive-control/mpc-constraints.png
+  teaser: /assets/posts/2017-12-07-model-predictive-control/mpc-constraints.png
-  thumb: /assets/posts/2017-12-07-model-predictive-control/mpc-constraints.png #keep it square 200x200 px is good
+  overlay_image: /assets/posts/2017-12-07-model-predictive-control/mpc-constraints.png
 ---

-Path planning generates vehicle trajectories using fused sensor to understand the environment around the vehicle and localization data to determin where car is located in that environment.
+Path planning generates vehicle trajectories using fused sensor data to understand the environment around the vehicle and localization data to determine where car is located in that environment.
 The path planning block uses this data to decide where to drive next by generating a trajectory.
 This trajectory is passed to the controller to steer the vehicle.

 In the following sections summarize the foundations to